Today's Holidays for February 23

 American educator, co-founder of the National Association for the Advancement of Colored People (NAACP, 1909).
 He was the first black to earn a Ph.D. from Harvard (1895).

-1850 Cesar Ritz d.
-1918 Swiss hotelkeeper, founded the world famous hotels in London, Paris, New York, etc.
+1850 César Ritz d.
+1918 Swiss hotelkeeper.
+"Hotelier to Kings" He founded the world famous Ritz hotels in London, Paris, New York, etc.

 1685 George Frederick Handel d.
 1759 German composer.
 Music: The Messiah (1742).
 Source: An Almanac of the Christian Church